zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-12-resolve-missing-incorrect-values.md

-# Activity 2.11: Resolve missing or incorrect values
+# 12. Resolve missing or incorrect values

 This activity addresses some of the data quality issues identified in the exploration stage: